Loopring/protocols/packages/loopring_v3/DESIGN.md

 A walletID (3 bytes) is given that can lock the account to a specific wallet (see [here](#wallets) for more info).

+> [feedback]: We may want to remove the wallet id from the account, and add an walletId field to requests (deposit, withdral) and orders.
+Then one account can actually use multiple wallets.

 ## Depositing

 This is done by calling the `deposit` function on the smart contract and adding the deposit info to an onchain hash.
 A fee in ETH is paid for this.
 The fee amount can be freely set by the state owner.
 A fee in ETH seems to make sense because the user needs ETH to interact with the smart contract anyway.